-- The quality of the development contributes positively to the character and appearance of the place, benefitting the amenity of the area and protecting the built heritage and their settings and the natural environment; - The form, layout, structure, massing and position of new development contributes towards or creates buildings, spaces and streets which complements, enhances and cohesively creates a sense of place; - The design of new development is appropriate for the area in terms of appearance, height, scale, massing and use of materials and incorporates the principles of 'Designing Places'; - New development provides safe access for all and is connected to sustainable travel and transport modes and follows the principles of 'Designing Streets'; - Buildings and structures are designed to support the principles of low carbon generating technology to reduce emissions; and, - The development does not have an adverse effect on the integrity of any sites protected as a Natura 2000 site.
+- The quality of the development contributes positively to the character and appearance of the place, benefiting the amenity of the area and protecting the built heritage, its setting and the natural environment; - The design of new development is demonstrated to benefit the area by following the principles of 'Designing Places'. - Buildings and structures are designed to support the principles of low carbon generating technology to reduce emissions; and, - The development does not have an adverse effect on the integrity of any sites protected as a Natura 2000 site.